fbef0102/Game-Private_Plugin/Plugin_插件/Survivor_人類/l4d_saferom_prevent_kit/readme.md

 * <details><summary>Changelog | 版本日誌</summary>

+	* v1.3 (2023-3-13)
+		* Fixed teleporting players in the some trash custom map when using kits.
+Thanks to "梓" for reporting.

 	* v1.2
 	    * Fixed teleporting players in the final when using kits.
 Thanks to "Shadow" for reporting.